 So, if you’re a podcaster, I have one final word of advice:

 Paul Strikwerda ©nethervoice

-PS As you can see from the number of comments, this story caused quite a stir.
+PS When this story came out, it caused quite a stir.
 Click here to read my reaction.

 About the author